0x4447-setup/0x4447_docker/README.md

 # Image access

-Running image in interactive mode
+Running the image in interactive mode.

 ```sh
 docker run -it -h docker 0x4447:latest
 ```

-Running image in interactive mode + Mounting your active working directory to a subdirectory in your container's home folder
+Running the image in interactive mode + mounting your active working directory.

 ``` sh
 docker run -it -h docker --mount src="$(pwd)",target="/home/$USER/workdir/",type=bind 0x4447:latest
 ```

-Running image in interactive mode + Mounting a fixed directory to a subdirectory in your container's home folder
+Running image in interactive mode + mounting a fixed directory.

 ``` sh
 docker run -it -h docker --mount src=/path/to/folder,target="/home/$USER/workdir/",type=bind 0x4447:latest
 ```

-# Adding Docker Run in shell
+# Run the image with a shortcut

-By adding the above command to your shell you'll be able to just type `docker_vm` to get in to your container and work, without having to remember this long command.
+By adding the above command to your shell you'll be able to just type `docker_vm` to get in to your container and work, without having to remember the long command.

 ## Linux